SIgNBioinfo/SIDAP/README.md

 --------------------
 1. package updates:
     + added the prefix(baseName) to all output files
+	+ reorganize the codes for easier maintenance
-    + added `Roxygen` documentions to the export functions
+    + added `Roxygen` documentation to the export functions
     + removed inside package attach, like `library()` or `require()`
-    + orginized the dependent packages to the `NAMESPACE`
+    + organized the dependent packages to the `NAMESPACE`
     + added the cluster plot for whole fcs data and grid cluster plot for each fcs file
     + fixed several minor bugs